Interferometry Radii at RHIC BES Energies within the integrated HydroKinetic Model: Summary

 \subsection{Parameters of the model}

 To achieve our goals of describing the HBT-radii at different collision energies, we consider different values of collision energy $\sqrt{s_{NN}}$: 7.7, 11.5, 14.5, 19.6, 27, and 39 GeV.
-For the lower three energies, we also consider two different equations of state (EoS): \begin{enumerate} \item The equation of state that implies a cross-over transition from QGP to hadron gas (CO, Chiral EoS) \item The equation of state that implies a first-order phase transition (PT, phase transition EoS) \end{enumerate} Thus, by comparing the results obtained using different EoS for the same collision energy, we can conclude which transition type leads to a better description of observables: crossover or first-order phase transition.
-For higher energies, we consider only the Chiral (crossover) EoS.
+For all these energies, we also consider two different equations of state: \begin{enumerate} \item The equation of state that implies a cross-over transition from QGP to hadron gas (CO, Chiral EoS) \cite{Steinheimer:2010ib} \item The equation of state that implies a first-order phase transition (PT, phase-transition EoS) \cite{Kolb:2003dz} \end{enumerate} Thus, by comparing the results obtained using different EoS for the same collision energy, we can conclude which transition type leads to a better description of observables: crossover or first-order phase transition.
 In our model, we have the following free parameters mentioned in the previous section:

 \begin{itemize} \item $R$ $\left[\texttt{fm}\right]$ -- Gaussian smearing parameter used for making UrQMD initial conditions smoother for the relaxation stage. \item $\tau_{0}$ $\left[\texttt{fm}/c\right]$ -- the starting time of the relaxation stage \item $\tau_{\text{rel}}$ $\left[\texttt{fm}/c\right]$ -- relaxation time, which defines the speed of relaxation process \item $\tau_{\text{th}}$ $\left[\texttt{fm}/c\right]$ -- the finishing time of the relaxation stage and, subsequently, the start of the pure hydrodynamic stage \item $\eta/s$ -- shear viscosity to entropy density ratio \item $\epsilon_{\text{sw}}$ $\left[\texttt{GeV/fm}^3\right]$ -- energy density corresponding to the transition from the hydrodynamic stage to the hadron gas stage \end{itemize}